martinmoldrup/snappylapy/README.md

 # Contributing
 We welcome contributions to Snappylapy!
 If you have ideas for new features, improvements, or bug fixes, please open an issue or submit a pull request on our GitHub repository.
 We appreciate your feedback and support in making Snappylapy even better for the community.

+# Change Log
+## [0.0.2]
+- 🐞 Added fix for python 3.9, by refactoring incompatible type annotation
+- Loosened the version requirements for pytest (until the lower bound have been discovered, with automated testing)
+- Improved metadata for pypi

+## [0.0.1]
+- Initial release of Snappylapy
+- Implemented basic snapshot testing functionality for dict, list, bytes and str data types